Why Are My Teeth Sensitive?

 Tooth sensitivity typically occurs due to the fact that the layer beneath the teeth (dentin) exposes.
 It could be caused by erosion (wear and tears) as well as gum recession (when the gum tissue begins to pull away from your teeth and exposes your roots).

-few People have sensitive teeth than other people because they have thinner enamel.
+Fewer people experience sensitive teeth compared to others, typically due to having thinner enamel.
 It is an exterior layer of the tooth that saves it from damage.
 Sometimes tooth enamel is worn down due to:

 There are some other conditions that result in tooth sensitivity.
 Gastroesophageal reflux (GERD), for instance, may trigger acid to rise through the stomach and into the oesophagus.
 This can damage teeth over time.
 Disorders that lead to frequent vomiting -- such as gastroparesis, as well as bulimia, are also known to lead to acid-wearing down the enamel.